 The first set of Web Content Accessibility Guidelines, known as WCAG 1.0, was released in 1999.
-The new-and-improved 2.0 version came out in 2008, and remains the most up-to-date and most universally accepted set of web accessibility guidelines available today.
+The new-and-improved 2.0 version came out in 2008, and for 10 years it was the most up-to-date and most universally accepted set of web accessibility guidelines available.

-Coming soon is WCAG 2.1, which won’t replace WCAG 2.0, but will include additional information about newer technologies.
-Websites that conform to 2.0 will still be considered accessible, but WCAG 2.1 will be a useful reference tool for organizations that need the most up-to-date guidance.
+In June 2018, we saw the release of WCAG 2.1, which didn’t replace WCAG 2.0, but includes additional information about newer technologies, and addressed a broader range of disability-related needs.
+Websites that conform to 2.0 are still considered accessible, but WCAG 2.1 is a useful reference tool for organizations that need the most up-to-date guidance.

 Three Reasons Why Websites should be Accessible